EENI Global Business School

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

 Doctorate: World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Area of Knowledge: Globalization.

-Online Education (Courses, Masters, Doctorate): Globalization and International Organizations
+Globalization and International Organizations

 OECD (Organization for Economic Cooperation and Development).

-The OECD helps to the governments to guarantee the responsiveness of the key economic areas (trade in goods and services, foreign direct investment, Globalization) monitoring their activities, helping the governments to adopt strategic policies.
+The OECD helps to the governments to guarantee the responsiveness of the key economic areas (trade in goods and services, foreign direct investment, globalization) monitoring their activities, helping the governments to adopt strategic policies.

 The OECD Economic Outlook analyses the major trends in the economy and foreign trade in products and services of the OECD member economies.